-- A Good Way to Die: Z's end is the finest one ANY man can ever hope to ask for; on his feet, foes before him, with tears of love and respect shed in his honor, even by his enemies.
+- A Good Way to Die: He dies on his feet, foes before him, with tears of love and respect shed in his honor, even by his enemies.

 - Artificial Limbs: A gargantuan mechanical arm connected to his shoulder named "Battle Smasher".
 He's also shown to have a more normal-sized one presumably for non-combat use.

 - Badass: The strongest opponent the crew has faced so far.
 Considering how insanely powerful some the Straw Hats' previous enemies were, that's saying a lot.